 15. Orava Castle

 The castle is also a wonderful sight to behold from afar.
-The museum is home to various historical exhibitions within the complex, from its furnished rooms and chambers to massive halls, courtyards, and impressive arsenal.
+The museum has various historical exhibitions within the complex, from its furnished rooms and chambers to massive halls, courtyards, and impressive arsenal.

 See Related: Month-Long Vacation Ideas